 Starting now, I am really excited to announce that all readers of Bemused Backpacker can get a full 15% discount off any bottle or filter purchase made through the Water To Go Website here with the exclusive discount code BEMUSED15

 This will give you a great discount on a great product, and make the bottle even better value for money!

 This review was possible with a product supplied by Water To Go ltd. The views and opinions expressed are the authors own and are honest and factual without any bias.
-Affiliate links are used throughout this article and I will receive a small referral fee if you decide to purchase at absolutely no extra cost to you.
+Affiliate links are used with the discount code and I will receive a small referral fee if you decide to purchase at absolutely no extra cost to you (in fact you save money)!
 No incentives are ever accepted in return for positive coverage, and in the instances where assistance has been given by travel industry professionals and services, full editorial integrity is maintained and all reviews will remain honest and forthright.